 Public opinion surrounding marijuana and cannabinoids have changed remarkably over the past several decades.
 Many states now allow the use of marijuana, THC, or cannabinoid products for medicinal purposes.
 Far fewer states have legalized pot for recreational purposes, but even that would have been unthinkable even just ten or fifteen years ago.

 Any substances derived from the cannabis plant (the marijuana plant, essentially) are known as cannabinoids.
 Despite their recent legalization (in some states), we’re still discovering new things about cannabinoids.
-We often think of these particular compounds as having universal healing properties, but new research suggests there may also be negative effects such as a strong link between cannabinoid use and the development of tinnitus symptoms.
+We often think of these particular compounds as having universal healing properties.
+There have been conflicting studies about cannabinoids and tinnitus but research suggests there may also be negative effects such as a strong link between cannabinoid use and the development of tinnitus symptoms.